zmaril/bpfquery/writing/streaming_design.md

 This document contains some thoughts on how to implement streaming semantics for bpfquery.

 To start with, going to write out some questions I have with my current answers to them.
-Currently writing this with ["What is streaming sql?" by Arroyo et al. in mind](https://www.arroyo.dev/blog/what-is-streaming-sql).
+Currently writing this with ["What is streaming sql?" from Arroyo](https://www.arroyo.dev/blog/what-is-streaming-sql) and [a conversation with chapgpt](https://chatgpt.com/share/9bd39e60-d24f-446e-bd5e-1d2194e860bf) in mind.

 > How parallel is the execution of an bpf program (and also bpftrace)?